tailcallhq/tailcallhq.github.io/docs/tailcall-on-aws.md

 ---
-title: Tailcall on AWS Lambda
+title: Deploy Tailcall on AWS Lambda
+sidebar_label: Deploy on AWS
 description: "Deploy `tailcall` on AWS Lambda using the github action `tailcallhq/gh-action`"
 ---